 DEPRECIATION & AMORTIZATION.
-Depreciation & amortization expense in the current quarter increased 55%, or approximately \$0.7 million, over the prior year quarter.
-This increase was primarily attributable to (i) capital expenditures related to the motor vehicle inspection service for the Texas DPS as part of the DPS Direct suite of services, which launched in September 2012; and (ii) capital expenditures for our centralized hosting environment to support and enhance corporate-wide information technology and security infrastructure.
-As a percentage of total consolidated revenues, depreciation & amortization was 3% in both the current and prior year quarters.
+Depreciation & amortization expense in the current quarter and year-to-date periods increased 55%, or approximately \$0.7 million and \$1.4 million, respectively, over the prior year periods.
+These increases were primarily attributable to (i) capital expenditures related to the motor vehicle inspection service for the Texas DPS as part of the DPS Direct suite of services, which launched in September 2012; and (ii) capital expenditures for our centralized hosting environment to support and enhance corporate-wide information technology and security infrastructure.
+As a percentage of total consolidated revenues, depreciation & amortization was 3% for all periods presented.

 INCOME TAXES.
-Our effective tax rate was approximately 37% and 42%, respectively, in the current and prior year quarters.
-Our effective tax rate in the current quarter was lower than the prior year quarter mainly due to a change in apportionment methodology for certain states and the effect of a favorable benefit related to the federal research and development tax credit totaling approximately \$0.4 million for the year ended December 31, 2012, which was recognized in the current quarter, and approximately \$0.1 million for the three-month period ended March 31, 2013.
+Our effective tax rate in the current quarter and year-to-date periods was approximately 39% and 38%, respectively, compared to 43% and 42%, respectively, in the prior year periods.
+Our effective tax rate in the current quarter was lower than in the prior year quarter mainly due to a change in apportionment methodology for certain states and the effect of a favorable benefit related to the federal research and development tax credit totaling approximately \$0.1 million.
+Our effective tax rate in the current year-to-date period was lower than in the prior year period mainly due to a change in apportionment methodology for certain states and the effect of a favorable benefit related to the federal research and development tax credit totaling approximately \$0.4 million for the year ended December 31, 2012, which was recognized in the first quarter of 2013, and approximately \$0.2 million for the six-month period ended June 30, 2013.
 On January 2, 2013, the American Taxpayer Relief Act of 2012 (the "Act") was signed into law.
 The Act retroactively extended the federal research and development credit under Internal Revenue Code Section 41 (which previously expired at the end of 2011) through the end of 2013.
 In accordance with authoritative accounting guidance, we recognized the impact of this legislation for the 2012 tax year in the first quarter of 2013, when the Act was signed into law.